Accept Your Own and Be Yourself (The Black Album)

-Accept Your Own and Be Yourself (The Black Album) is the only full-length album released under producer No I.D.'s name.
+Accept Your Own and Be Yourself (The Black Album) is the only album released under producer No I.D.'s name.
 It was put out by Relativity Records in 1997.

 Production is done entirely by him, except "Original Man" (co-produced by Dug Infinite), "Sky's the Limit (Inf Mix)" (produced by Dug Infinite) and "Sky's the Limit" (co-produced by Spike Rebel).
 He raps on most of the tracks; Dug Infinite is also featured on most of them.
 Common and Syndicate also make appearances.